When Vision Fails: Text Attacks Against ViT and OCR: User Study

-First, to measure human ability to read text containing diacritics, we ask respondents to retype sentences containing diacritics without using any diacritics or other marks.
-We selected five short, benign sentences as examples to measure comprehension.
+The survey contained two high-level sections which are each shown in Appendix~\ref{sec:survey-questions}.
+First, to measure human ability to read text containing diacritics, we ask respondents to retype sentences containing diacritics, specifying that they should omit diacritics or other marks.
+We selected 5 short examples to measure comprehension.

-Second, to measure human comprehension of text containing diacritics, we asked respondents to identify whether a short sentence is considered toxic using the toxicity definition of Google's Perspective API \cite{perspective_api}.
-We hand-selected examples to choose short sentences that contained toxic examples with comparatively milder language.
-We used 12 example sentences in total, evenly split between six toxic and six non-toxic examples.
+Second, to measure human comprehension of text containing diacritics, we asked respondents to identify whether a short sentence is toxic using the toxicity definition of Google's Perspective API \citep{perspective_api}.
+For the sentences with a ground-truth toxic label, we filtered to select milder language.
+We used 12 sentences in total, evenly split between six toxic and six non-toxic examples.
 The sentences were randomly ordered within the survey question to avoid biasing respondents.

-We surveyed 200 people using Amazon Mechanical Turk, limiting the survey to include only MTurk workers with at least a U.S. high school education since our questions concerned critical interpretation of text.
+We surveyed 200 people using Amazon Mechanical Turk, limiting the survey to include only workers with at least a U.S. high school education since our questions concerned critical interpretation of text.
 The survey was advertised as ``Answer a short (estimated 3-4 min) survey about reading and interpreting short sentences'', intentionally avoiding any mention of diacritics, accents, or unusual marks.
-We identify six identical low-quality responses that failed quality-control screening, leaving a total of $n = 194$ responses.
+We also warn potential respondents that the survey ``contains language that may be considered rude or disrespectful'' prior to accepting the task to ensure that they are appropriately informed about the survey contents.

-We paid respondents \$1.50 USD to complete the survey, which had an average completion time of just under three minutes and maximum completion time of up to ten minutes.
-This amount was chosen to reflect a fair hourly wage.
+In analyzing the results, we identify six identical low-quality responses that failed quality-control screening, leaving a total of $n = 194$ responses.
+We paid the remaining respondents \$1.50 USD for completing the survey, an amount chosen to reflect a fair hourly wage.
+The survey had an average completion time of just under three minutes and maximum completion time of up to ten minutes.